electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

  - In the pop up choose your device and click **Assign**
 ![Assign device](https://imgur.com/8VjrXqB.png)

  - Between the code and the logs windows in the IDE you can find agent url of your device.
-It will look similar to this ```"https://agent.electricimp.com/szPc0sLfAqlu"``` BlinkUp app showed the same url after successfull blink up.
+It will look similar to this ```"https://agent.electricimp.com/szPc0sLfAqlu"``` BlinkUp app showed the same url after successful blink up.
  - Make a note of the agent url.
 You will need it when creating your connected app in Salesforce.
  ![IDE code windows](https://imgur.com/x5fGsNP.png)
 - Do not close IDE page.